matfantinel/fantinel.dev/src/lib/posts/2019-year-in-review.md

 slug: 2019-year-in-review
 title: Cool things I did and learned in 2019
 date: 2019-12-29
-excerpt: 'A quick look back at 2019 and what I learned during this year.'
+excerpt: A quick look back at 2019 and what I learned during this year.
-tags: [Meta, Open Source]
+tags:
+  - Meta
+  - Open Source
+categories:
+  - Tech
 ---

 <script>